In this guide to hayfever you can find out more about:

 What causes hayfever?

-Hayfever is a seasonal allergic reaction that's triggered by exposure to tree pollen, grass pollen and weed pollen entering the body.
+Hayfever is a seasonal allergic reaction that is triggered by exposure to tree pollen, grass pollen and weed pollen entering the body.
 It can also be caused by pollen from flowers.
 Weed pollen comes from common weeds like nettles, ragweed, ribwort and mugwort.
 The most common allergen that causes hayfever is grass pollen.

 Pollen is a very fine powder that is released by plants as part of their reproductive cycles.
-It's an airborne allergen, which means it circulates in the air and can enter your body when you breathe.
+It is an airborne allergen, which means it circulates in the air and can enter your body when you breathe.
 It can also cling to your clothes, skin and hair, so you can easily bring it inside with you.

 It's the protein found in pollen that triggers hayfever.